skyrockets-21/skyrockets-21.github.io/_pages/about.md

 ![Pittsburgh, Creator: Freelancer975, Copyright: Freelancer975](/images/pgh.jpg "Pittsburgh, Creator: Freelancer975, Copyright: Freelancer975")

 Hi 👋!
-I am a **Healthcare AI Researcher at Carnegie Mellon University (CMU) and University of Pittsburgh (Pitt)**.
-My work focuses on AI applications in healthcare, spanning Computer Vision, Information Retrieval, and Natural Language Processing.
+I am a **Healthcare AI Researcher at the University of Pittsburgh (Pitt)**.
+My passion focuses on solving our biomedicine and healthcare problems with AI.
+My current work spans Alzheimer's Disease dementia detection, Knee Osteoarthritis (OA) risk prediction, and biomedical information retrieval and natural language processing.
 I graduated with my master's degree in public policy and data analytics at CMU's Heinz College.
 Before CMU, I worked in product management and strategy in the internet and telecom industry in Hong Kong.

 <!---
 Hi 👋!
-I am a self-driven 🔥🚀 Machine Learning for Healthcare⚕️ Researcher🧑‍💻 at both Carnegie Mellon University (CMU) and the University of Illinois at Urbana-Champaign (UIUC) and AI Entrepreneur🚀 .
+I am a self-driven 🔥🚀 Machine Learning for Healthcare Researcher at both Carnegie Mellon University (CMU) and the University of Illinois at Urbana-Champaign (UIUC) and AI Entrepreneur🚀 .
 It has been my pleasure to have Professor [George H. Chen†](https://www.andrew.cmu.edu/user/georgech/) and Professor [Wei Wu†](https://www.cs.cmu.edu/~weiwu2/) at CMU and Professor [Jimeng Sun†](http://sunlab.org/) and Professor [Haohan Wang†](https://haohanwang.github.io/index.html) at UIUC as my supervisors/advisors!

 Aspired to an impactful AI career in healthcare, I am currently working on two ML research projects in healthcare/biomedicine with hands-on experience in building robust ML pipelines to preprocess multimodal data ranging from EHRs and insurance claims to brain MRIs; and training, evaluating, and deploying deep learning models with PyTorch.
 I am also a [Feinstein Patient Safety Fellow](https://www.patientsafetytech.com/fellowship/) at the Jewish Healthcare Foundation working to enhance patient safety with AI.
 Interested in Data Science for Social Good, previously I worked as Data Scientist at [412 Food Rescue](https://412foodrescue.org/)/[Food Rescue Hero](https://foodrescuehero.org/), a tech startup fighting the nationwide food insecurity problem.